Kaiden Lahrs: Early career

 In 2022, Lahrs played for the Townsville Blackhawks in the under-16 Cyril Connell Challenge competition.

 In January 2023, after previously being contracted to the Brisbane Broncos, Lahrs signed a three-year contract with the North Queensland Cowboys.
 That season, he played in the Mal Meninga Cup for Townsville and was selected to the Australian Schoolboys, 20 years after his father represented the side.

 On 24 October 2023, he joined the Cowboys' NRL squad.

 In 2024, Lahrs moved to the Northern Pride, where he made his Queensland Cup debut, and represented New South Wales under-19 in their win over Queensland.

 2025

 Lahrs began the 2025 season playing for the Pride in the Mal Meninga Cup before switching to the Townsville Blackhawks to play in the Queensland Cup.

 In Round 15 of the 2025 NRL season, Lahrs was named to make his NRL debut against the Dolphins.

+2026

+On 11 August 2026, the Cowboys announced Lahrs had extended his contract for a further year.